DeltaCharlie8/tech511-cloud-linux/sparta-app/manual/README.md

-# Manual deploymeny of Sparta Node app
+# Manual deployment of Sparta Node app

 ## Copy and run zipped app using scp
 example of format: